 Warbonnet Outdoors has quite a large selection of hammock tarps, enough to suit anyone’s preferences.
-They recently launched another tarp called the Minifly, a 132″ x 91″ hex-style tarp with “short” doors that weighs 11.75 oz (2000mm, 20D silpoly).
+The Minifly is a 132″ x 91″ hex-style tarp with “short” doors that weighs 11.75 oz (2000mm, 20D silpoly).
 It’s basically a stripped down and lighter weight version of their full size 132″ x 120″ Superfly tarp, the tarp I’ve been using with my Warbonnet Blackbird hammock for the past 2 years.
 Here’s a picture of the Superfly below, for comparison.

 As you can see, the Minifly’s end doors are a good bit shorter than on the Superfly’s, which are full length.The Minifly also doesn’t come with any side panel loops, so you can’t tie the doors of the Minifly back in nice weather, although that option is available on the larger and heavier Warbonnet Thunderfly tarp.
 Instead, Warbonnet includes a pair of mini-biners with the Minifly, so you can connect the doors and stake them out with a single guyline.
 The mini-biners loop through the plastic triangles that Warbonnet adds to all their tarp guy-out points.
 The alternative is to stake out each door separately; just keep in mind that these will be extra long guylines because the doors are shorter than the tarp’s side walls.